 So for me, this would be a contest of guts.
 And strategy.
 Good pacing was tantamount, although having to dig deep at the end seemed inevitable.
 And not think about how I had another marathon to run the next day.
 One race at a time.

 There was plenty of parking at Cottonwood Park, and even 15 minutes before the start, there was no waiting to use a port-a-potty.
-This race was also somewhat unusual in that the marathon course was two identical laps of 13.1 miles, and the half-marathoners lined up behind the start line together with the marathoners and relay runners, although one could tell who was whom by their bib colors.
+This race was also somewhat unusual in that the marathon course was two identical laps of 13.1 miles, and the half-marathoners lined up behind the start line together with the marathoners and relay runners.
+You could tell who was whom by their bib colors.
 Most of the folks lining ahead of the 3:30 post I stood next to seemed to be half-marathoners.

 We took off.
 My Garmin Forerunner 110 had bricked two weeks before, and although Garmin was replacing it under warranty for free, it arrived in my mailbox a couple days too late for this race.
 So I was wearing an analog Citizen watch my dad had gifted me, not knowing my exact time splits.
-It actually felt somewhat liberating not having that sort of feedback, and just running strictly by feel.
+It actually felt somewhat liberating not having that sort of feedback and running strictly by feel.

 Many people took off like greyhounds in the first couple miles but, predictably, they all had come back to me after two miles.
-There was an exception: a blond college-aged relay runner whom run side-by-side me for the first 10k.
+There was an exception: a blond college-aged relay runner whom ran side-by-side me for the first 10k.
 We kept each other going all the way to her relay handoff point—including a steep hill that was nearly a mile long at Mile 5—sometimes bumping elbows with each other.
 “Sorry, sorry,” we’d say simultaneously.

 After she was done with her leg, I ran alone the rest of the race.
 Flying down the hill I earlier ascended, then coming into the finish area for the first loop, the elapsed time was just a few ticks over 1hr35min and the race announcer announced my name and hometown over the public address system.
 He also noted, “Remember, some of these folks still have another lap to go even if they’d like to be done!”
 I smiled and felt a little bit like a rock star.
 My body was still feeling relatively fresh and after I passed through the area, there was no one in sight in front of me.
 (In fact, my race position was 11th place at this point.)